OpenVAS vs. Nessus - A Comprehensive Analysis

-Microsoft Exchange is the email and calendaring server software used by thousands of organisations across the globe.
-It is often exposed by organisations to the internet to allow for email to be received, and for remote users to access Outlook Web Access (OWA) and view their inboxes or calendar in a browser.
+Microsoft Exchange is the email and calendaring server software used by thousands of organizations across the globe.
+It is often exposed by organizations to the internet to allow for email to be received, and for remote users to access Outlook Web Access (OWA) and view their inboxes or calendar in a browser.

 The Microsoft Exchange vulnerabilities that have been actively exploited in the wild from the beginning of 2021 consist of 7 CVEs: